 I recently visited our DR friends and colleagues at Quinnipiac, courtesy of an invitation from Charlie Pillsbury, the co-director of their Center on Dispute Resolution.
 He invited me to give a talk as part of the Quinnipiac-Yale Dispute Resolution Workshop.

-Using the patented Stone Soup process of systematically eliciting input from audiences, I tested some ideas from the book I am writing with Michaela Keet and Heather Heavin, How to Help Clients Make Smart Litigation Decisions: Carefully Assessing Clients’ Interests and Risks.
+Using the patented Stone Soup process of systematically eliciting input from audiences, I tested some ideas from the book I am writing with Michaela Keet and Heather Heavin, Litigation Interest and Risk Assessment: Help Your Clients Make Good Litigation Decisions.
 Thanks to QU 3L Leah Mantei for taking great notes of the discussion.

 Thirty-five people attended the presentation, including 14 who have represented parties in litigation, 8 who have mediated, 8 who have taught law or mediation, 4 law students, and 6 people in other roles.
 (This adds up to more than 35 because some people are in more than one category.)
 Of the practitioners, 3 said that they practiced for less than 10 years, 3 practiced for 10-20 years, and 20 practiced for more than 20 years.
 Of course, this was a self-selected group who probably are more knowledgeable and sophisticated about dispute resolution than the general populations represented in this audience.

 This post highlights some practical ideas that the audience suggested.
 I didn’t have time to probe people’s responses in depth, but this discussion identified some interesting approaches and perspectives.

 Here’s the powerpoint I used, which outlines the key points I made, so I will not repeat them below.
 I started asking lawyers questions about their procedures and then asked mediators similar questions.
 I asked most of my questions before I presented our ideas to avoid influencing people’s responses by my presentation.